QuentinRa/blog.quentinra.dev/info/html/index.md

 will have ``<html lang="your_language_code"> ... </html>``.
 But in HTML tag, you will have

 * ``head``: defines here the properties of your website such as the title, the icon, the stylesheet, ...
-* ``body``: defines what your website is actually looking like.
+* ``body``: defines what your website is looking like.

-Since HTML5, body use some inner tags
+Since HTML5, the body uses some inner tags

 * ``header``: the top of your website, may contains the navbar
 * ``nav``: for your navbar
 * ``section``: a section of your website
-* ``aside``: some content aside your main content in your section like some contact info at the right etc.
+* ``aside``: some content aside from your main content in your section like some contact info at the right etc.
 * ``footer``: the footer of your website